In Mexico City, the largest city in the country, all regional cuisines of the country are represented and accessible.

 Mexican antojitos or snack foods are the “little cravings” that will tide you over while sightseeing.

-12- Quesadillas – Mexico City Style
+12. Quesadillas – Mexico City Style

 Quesadillas are a typical Mexican snack food that you’ll commonly find in Mexico City.
-They are not to be confused with cheese stuffed American quesadillas.
+They are not to be confused with cheese-stuffed American quesadillas.

 In Mexico City, quesadillas typically do not have cheese.
 Whereas in different parts of the country, you’ll find quesadillas with cheese.

-Instead of cheese, the oval shaped tortillas are traditionally stuffed with several fillings.
-You’ll find longaniza, potatoes, shredded chicken, rajas con crema or strips of poblano peppers mixed with cream and more.
+Instead of cheese, the oval-shaped tortillas are traditionally stuffed with several fillings.
+You’ll find longaniza, potatoes, shredded chicken, rajas con crema, or strips of poblano peppers mixed with cream and more.

 Our favorite quesadillas were the ones stuffed with huitlacoche or corn fungus.
-These are grayish-black earthy tasty tasting mushrooms with strong flavors.
+These are grayish-black, earthy tasty-tasting mushrooms with strong flavors.

-One thing to note is quesadillas can either be deep fried or cooked on the comal “ a la plancha.”
+One thing to note is quesadillas can either be deep-fried or cooked on the comal, “a la plancha.”

-Even though the deep fried quesadillas are not dripping in oil, we prefer the ones cooked on the comal.
+Even though the deep-fried quesadillas are not dripping in oil, we prefer the ones cooked on the comal.
+Try both versions and decide for yourself which you prefer.

-Where To Eat Quesadillas in Mexico City
+Where to Eat The Best Quesadillas in Mexico City

 Address: San Luis Potosi 200, Roma Norte, Mexico City

-Prices: Mex$18 pesos with cheese and one ingredient- approx. $0.94 to USD
+Prices: 18 pesos for quesadilla with cheese and one ingredient – approx. $0.94 USD

-13- Tlacoyos
+13. Tlacoyos

-Anytime between 10:00 am and 4:00 pm in Mexico’s capital, look for mostly women, selling blue oval shaped tortillas.
+Anytime between 10:00 am and 4:00 pm in Mexico’s capital, look for mostly women, selling blue oval-shaped tortillas.
 These are tlacoyos and they are a popular food in Mexico City.

 If you are looking for a quick snack in the middle of the day, indulge in these flavorful tlacoyos.
 Made to order and bursting with flavors, you will enjoy this traditional Mexican snack.